Emerald Lake Trail: Rocky Mountain National Park Trail Guide

 The Emerald Lake hike starts from the Bear Lake trailhead and parking lot.
 As you set off on the trail, the path is wide and flat, with some interpretive signs and benches.

 Almost immediately, you’ll come to a trail junction.
 Emerald Lake is to the left, but many people add the 0.7-mile Bear Lake loop, which is to the right, an easy trek that takes 15-20 minutes.
-You can easily do it before or after Emerald Lake, making your total distance 3.8 miles.
+You can easily do it before or after Emerald Lake trail, making your total distance 3.8 miles.

 Even if you don’t want to walk the full loop around Bear Lake, we recommend taking in the view from the lakeshore, just past the trail junction to Emerald Lake.